 A business entity must appoint an official agent in every state or District in which it is registered and/or doing business.
 The official title of these agents varies by state (most often they are called a “Registered Agent” or “Resident Agent”), and the laws of the different states’ provide different duties and responsibility to the agents.

 In all states, when a business entity is sued the legal papers for the lawsuit may be served on its registered agent.
 In many states, including Virginia, the agent is also the recipient of all of the official correspondence to the business entity, such as annual renewal paperwork from the state.

 Business owners frequently appoint law firms and other specialist businesses to serve as their agent.
 General Counsel, P.C. serves as a Virginia registered agent for a number of business entities.
 In addition, a business owner generally may serve as his or her business entity’s agent in the state in which that owner resides.

 Writing a Business Plan

 Before you begin making decisions about your business, you should organize and formulate your thoughts and objectives by creating a business plan.
-It does not need to be a formal document, especially in its early stages.
+It does not need to be a formal document, especially in its early stages of when you start a business.
 A business plan is a living document—you will modify it frequently as you go along.